contractful/frontend-v1/README.md

 ### Use IPFS

-Specify the key for a IPFS Gateway API.
+Specify the key to access the IPFS Gateway API in the `.env` variables.

 👍 Well done - you are now able to create, deploy and sign trustless decentralized Hiring Agreements from your local machine.